 Most importantly, when your desired rate hits, you’re under no obligation to actually trade.
 It’s just a great way to keep up with what’s happening in the currency market so that you know when the best time to make your transfer is.

 5. Careful financial and tax planning

 Take into account your entire worldwide estate when you look at buying property overseas.
 If you’re moving abroad, think about whether your other assets will continue to earn you the maximum amount of income or interest possible.

-Written by Currencies Direct - Provider of currency exchange service.
+Written by Currencies Direct – provider of currency exchange services.
 Visit their site for a free quote. http://www.currenciesdirect.com/